 Spiritual growth is one of the most important aspects of being a Christian.
 As believers of Jesus Christ, we need to grow and mature in understanding the principles of the Bible and follow them.
 The Bible verses about spiritual growth will help us understand more about the importance of growing spiritually.
-The same way we want and expect our children to grow in age, wisdom and maturity is the same way God wants and expects us to grow spiritually.

 What is spiritual growth in the Bible?